 Set Up Your Store

-After signing up, you will be taken to your dashboard, which has a to-do list on how to set up your store.
-To the left of your dashboard is your control panel, where you set up your products and back-office settings.
+Once done, you will be taken to your account dashboard, which has a to-do list on how to set up your store.
+On the left is your control panel, where you set up your products and back-office settings.

 Configure Your Store’s Regional Settings

-Before setting up your product catalog and payment methods, configure your regional settings first.
+Before going any further, configure your regional settings.
 This is where you set up your default currency, store language, standard units of measurement, and your store’s time zone.

 In the General tab, you can set up the following details:

-- Product Photos: You can add as many images as you can but the first image in your upload will be the main image.
+- Product Photos: You can add as many images as you can—remember to use high-quality images—but the first image in your upload will be the main image.
 You can drag images to change placements.

 - Product Name: The text you put in this field will be customer-facing.